m0hossam/mapreduce/notes.md

     - `cd scripts`
     - `bash test-mr.sh`

+### Fault Tolerance

+- The Coordinator pings every Worker periodically
+- In case of Worker failure:
+    - All map tasks *completed* by the worker are reset back to idle to be re-executed
+        - Because, IRL, the intermediate files produced by the map tasks are on the worker machine - which has crashed
+    - *Completed* reduce tasks do not have to be re-executed, since their output is stored in a global file system (GFS)
+    - Any *running* task will also be re-executed

 ### Assignment

 Your job is to implement a distributed MapReduce, consisting of two programs, the coordinator and the worker.
 There will be just one coordinator process, and one or more worker processes executing in parallel.
 In a real system the workers would run on a bunch of different machines, but for this lab you'll run them all on a single machine.
 The workers will talk to the coordinator via RPC.
 Each worker process will, in a loop, ask the coordinator for a task, read the task's input from one or more files, execute the task, write the task's output to one or more files, and again ask the coordinator for a new task.
 The coordinator should notice if a worker hasn't completed its task in a reasonable amount of time (for this lab, use ten seconds), and give the same task to a different worker.